Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Discussion of results

-Though we lack a detailed theoretical scheme to deal precisely with nonperturbative QCD, one would expect that the experimental data would comply with the above QCD preconceptions of the $\pi^0$ TFF.
-While this is true for the CLEO data, the \babar data indicate a different trend at momenta $Q^2 \gtrsim 10$~GeV$^2$ characterized by a distinctive increase.
+Though we lack a detailed theoretical scheme to deal precisely with nonperturbative QCD, we would expect that the experimental data would comply with the above QCD preconceptions of the $\pi^0$ TFF.
+While this is true for the CLEO and most of the Belle data, the \babar data indicate a different trend at momenta $Q^2 \gtrsim 10$~GeV$^2$ that is characterized by a distinctive increase.
 Hence, from the QCD point of view, these data appear as being contingent on unknown enhancement mechanisms of the nonperturbative quark-gluon interactions.
-In this sense, it is of little consolation to appeal to contextual explanations of this effect, though it is possible that some deeper reason for enhancement may exist---see, for instance, \cite{Pol09,Dor11,KOT11JETP,ZH11}.
-However, it is a futile endeavor to try to explain the auxetic behavior of the \babar data by systematically engineering the fit to these data as long as there is no independent experimental validation or, at least, evidence for that.
+While we understand the mechanism of endpoint suppression---nonlocal quark/gluon condensates \cite{BMS01}---we have no clear understanding of the mechanism of endpoint enhancement which would give rise to a flat-top pion DA and lead to an auxetic behavior of the pion-photon transition form factor.
+A flat-top pion DA was proposed by Radyushkin~\cite{Rad09} and in a different context also by Polyakov \cite{Pol09}, while hints for a flat-like pion DA were obtained earlier within the Nambu--Jona-Lasinio model \cite{AriBro-02} and also in the so-called Spectral Quark Model \cite{BroArr03}, as well as from the instanton vacuum \cite{PPRWG99,ADT99}.
+Such DAs entail a logarithmic rise of $\mathcal{F}^{\gamma\pi}(Q^2)$ and can indeed comply with the trend of the \babar data for the $\pi\gamma$ transition. (see \cite{Dor09,Dor11}).
+Meanwhile, several authors have proposed \emph{contextual} explanations in conjunction with particular low-energy models that can indeed replicate the growing behavior of $\mathcal{F}^{\gamma\pi}(Q^2)$ indicated by the \babar data.
+Besides the analyses already mentioned, examples are given by the works in Refs.\ \cite{LiMi09,ArBr10,NV10,WH10,Kro10sud,WH11,PP11,LG12,GZ11,BLM11}.
+However, strictly speaking, the flat-top pion DA is an \textit{after-the-fact} rationalization of the rising scaled TFF without support from the standard QCD framework.
+Thus, it is of little consolation to appeal to contextual explanations of this effect, though it is possible that some deeper reason for enhancement may exist---see, for instance, \cite{Pol09,Dor11,KOT11JETP,ZH11}.